 Sunrise Model of Madeleine Leininger’s Theory

 The cultural care worldview flows into knowledge about individuals, families, groups, communities, and institutions in diverse health care systems.
-This knowledge provides culturally specific meanings and expressions in relation to care and health.
+This knowledge provides culturally specific meanings and expressions concerning care and health.
 The next focus is on the generic or folk system, professional care systems, and nursing care.
 Information about these systems includes the characteristics and the specific care features of each.
 This information allows for the identification of similarities and differences or cultural care universality and cultural care diversity.

-Next are nursing care decisions and actions which involve cultural care preservation or maintenance, cultural care accommodation or negotiation and cultural care repatterning or restructuring.
+Next are nursing care decisions and actions which involve cultural care preservation or maintenance, cultural care accommodation or negotiation, and cultural care repatterning or restructuring.
 It is here that nursing care is delivered.

 Three modes of nursing care decisions and actions

 Cultural care preservation is also known as maintenance.
 It includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help people of a particular culture to retain and/or preserve relevant care values so that they can maintain their well-being, recover from illness, or face handicaps and/or death.

 Cultural care accommodation, also known as negotiation, includes those assistive, supportive, facilitative, or enabling creative professional actions and decisions that help people of a designated culture to adapt to or negotiate with others for a beneficial or satisfying health outcome with professional care providers.